brikis98/yevgeniy-brikman-homepage/_posts/2008-12-17-introduction-my-bodyweight-during-2008.md

 in your life.
 Everything from getting up from the couch, to running up a flight of stairs, to how you perform at sports and exercise will improve.
 You'll boost your energy levels and your confidence.
-Of course, depending on how much weight you lose, your old clothes might not fit you any more, but I think you'll get over it.
+Of course, depending on how much weight you lose, your old clothes might not fit you anymore, but I think you'll get over it.
 Also, when you finally reach your target weight and switch from a daily caloric deficit to eating maintenance calories, you'll find that you can feel totally stuffed every single meal and not gain an